top of page

 • 4 min read

-Dialectical Behaviour Therapy (DBT) has emerged as a powerful and evidence-based approach for individuals struggling with emotional dysregulation and a range of mental health challenges.
+Dialectical Behaviour Therapy (DBT) has emerged as a powerful and evidence-based approach for individuals struggling with emotional dysregulation and various mental health challenges.
 Developed in the late 1980s by psychologist Dr. Marsha Linehan, DBT was originally designed to support people living with Borderline Personality Disorder (BPD).
-Today, its principles are widely applied to help people facing difficulties such as eating disorders, addiction, trauma, and overwhelming emotions.
+Today, its principles are widely applied to help individuals facing difficulties such as eating disorders, addiction, trauma, and overwhelming emotions.

 This blog post aims to provide an introduction to DBT, explore its core principles, and highlight how it differs from other therapeutic approaches.